Jakob von Gunten: Plot

 Frau Benjamenta tells Jakob she is going to die.
 Herr Benjamenta and Jakob sit in vigil over her dead body before she is taken away.
 The school has been failing for a long time, with a falling intake of pupils.
 Jakob agrees to pack up and go travelling with Herr Benjamenta.

 Reception

-Nobel Prize laureate J. M. Coetzee originally published his review—a reappreciation of an almost forgotten classic—in The New York Review of Books Vol.47, No.17 (2 November 2000).
+Nobel Prize laureate J. M. Coetzee published his review — a reappreciation of an almost forgotten classic — in The New York Review of Books in 2000.
 It was later reprinted in his Inner Workings: Literary Essays, 2000-2005.